-Options may be granted to (i) officers and salaried employees of Siga and its subsidiaries (including salaried employees who are also directors and prospective salaried employees conditioned on their becoming salaried employees), (ii) members of the Board of Directors, (iii) such consultants to Siga as the Committee shall select in its sole discretion, and (iv) any other key persons, as determined by the Committee in its sole discretion.
-For this purpose, an employee means an individual who is (or is expected to be) classified as an employee of Siga for purposes of Siga's payroll.
-The granting of Options is discretionary, and Siga cannot now determine the number or type of Options that will be granted in the future to any particular person or group.
-While the Option Plan previously had provided that non-employee directors received automatic annual option grants, the Option Plan now provides that non-employee directors may be granted options in the discretion of the Board of Directors.
+Options may be granted to (i) officers and salaried employees of SIGA and its subsidiaries (including salaried employees who are also directors and prospective salaried employees conditioned on their becoming salaried employees), (ii) members of the Board of Directors, (iii) such consultants to SIGA as the Compensation Committee shall select in its sole discretion and (iv) any other key persons, as determined by the Compensation Committee in its sole discretion.
+For this purpose, an employee means an individual who is (or is expected to be) classified as an employee of SIGA for purposes of SIGA's payroll.
+The granting of Options is discretionary, and SIGA cannot determine the number or type of Options that will be granted in the future to any particular person or group.
+The Plan provides that non-employee directors may be granted options in the discretion of the Board of Directors.